 F2.
 Software is described with rich metadata.

-Metadata should be used to support search, discoverability (including indexing).
+Metadata should be used to support search, discoverability (including indexing) and reusability.
 This metadata should itself be FAIR, follow community standards and use controlled vocabularies.
 The FAIR4RS principles do not define which standards should be used, as this is better captured in guidance for implementing the principles coming out of each community.

 Question: does the following alternative wording make the scope and intent of the F2 principle clearer?